 This winter, each Lower School child will bring home a “book bag.”
 Each bag contains:

-• A family copy of The Dreamer
+- A family copy of Brave Like That

-• A bookmark for parents identifying the traits of a meaningful shared reading experience and good questions to ask while reading
+- A bookmark for parents identifying the traits of a meaningful shared reading experience and good questions to ask while reading

-• A syllabus and schedule of planned student/parent events and activities
+- A syllabus and schedule of planned student/parent events and activities

-• A research article supporting the importance of shared reading practices for older children
+- A research article supporting the importance of shared reading practices for older children

 We ask that each family set aside time each evening to read aloud with their child.
 Time will be spent at morning meetings each week discussing an idea or two encountered in the assigned reading.
 Additional time will also be spent in various classes developing background knowledge or exploring information presented in the text.